 A female screenwriter heeds her agent’s social media advice with unexpected results.
-6,129 characters.
+1,029 words.
 Illustration by Thomas Warming.

 Truth is stranger than fiction, but nothing is stranger than Twitter.
 Which is too bad because I might be spending the rest of my life here.

 That’s right.
 I’m a successful screenwriter, stuck in Twitter.
 Find me. @GinaS

 Correction: Truth not stranger than fiction, just way more stupid.
 Especially here in Hollywood.